Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

-Moab's location is significant in that it is on the east side of the Jordan.
-It was the last place the children of Israel camped before crossing over the Jordan to enter the promised land.
+Moab's location is significant because it is on the east side of the Jordan river.
+It was the last place the children of Israel camped before crossing west over the Jordan to enter the promised land after their exodus from Egypt and 40 years of wilderness wandering.
 Going back this way is a picture of backsliding or going backward.

 . . . they did not obey or incline their ear, but followed the counsels and the dictates of their evil hearts (self on the throne), and went backward and not forward.

 My people are bent on backsliding from Me.
 Though they call to the Most High, None at all exalt Him.

 The Hebrew word for backsliding contains the concept of defecting to enemy territory and is associated with unfaithfulness.
 As it relates to this verse in Hosea, it is interesting to note that the people call God the "Most High," but they are not exalting Him.
 He is not holding the rank and position in their hearts that He ought to have.